pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `workers`

 Number of Tokio threads to spawn at pooler startup.
 In multi-core systems, the recommended setting is two (2) per virtual CPU.
 The value `0` means to spawn no threads and use the current thread runtime (single-threaded).
-The latter option is better on IO-bound systems where multi-threading is not necessary and could even hamper performance.
+This option is better on IO-bound systems where multi-threading is not necessary and could even hamper performance.

 Default: **`0`** (current thread runtime)